-India's defence supplies

-India's frequent abstentions from the United Nations (UN) votes since the invasion of Ukraine are said to be motivated by the country's desire to protect its supply of defence equipment, the majority of which comes from Russia.
-India earmarked \$70.2 billion for military spending in its union budget for 2022-23, increasing over 10% from the previous fiscal's original allotment.
-The delivery of the \$5 billion S-400 air missile system, built by Russia, is one of the most critical defence contracts in doubt.
-Despite the US threat of sanctions over the S-400 acquisition looming over India, analysts believe the country will continue to rely on Russian weapons in the medium term.

-Inflationary concerns CAD is predicted to widen to 2.6 % of GDP in the fiscal year 2023, up from 1.7 % last year.
-The impact on India's economy would be seen mainly through increasing cost-push inflation, which will affect all economic agents-households, enterprises, and the government.
-The delivery of the \$5 billion S-400 air missile system, built by Russia, is one of the most critical defense contracts in doubt.
+India's defence supplies India's frequent abstentions from the United Nations (UN) votes since the invasion of Ukraine are said to be motivated by the country's desire to protect i ts supply of defence equipment, the majority of which comes from Russia.
+India earmarked \$ 70.2 billion for military spending in i ts union budget for 2022 - 23, increasing over 10 % from the previous f iscal' s original allotment.
+The delivery of the \$ 5 billion S- 400 air missile system, built by Russia, is one of the most critical defence contracts in doubt.
+Despite the US threat of sanctions over the S- 400 acquisition looming over India, analysts believe the country will continue to rely on Russian weapons in the medium term.
+Inflationary concerns The current Account Deficit (CAD) is predicted to widen to 2.6 % of GDP in the fiscal year 2023, up from 1.7 percent last year.
+Morgan Stanley forecasts retail inflation of 6% in the fiscal year 2023, far higher than the RBI's forecast of 4.5 %.
+Every 10 % increase in crude oil prices t ranslates to a 0.4 percent increase in consumer inflation.
+The impact on India's economy would be seen mainly through increasing cost-push inflation, which will affect all economic agentshouseholds, enterprises, and the government.
+Inflationary concerns CAD is predicted to widen to 2.6% of GDP in the fiscal year 2023, up from 1.7% last year.
+The impact on India's economy would be seen mainly through increasing cost- push inflation, which will affect all economic agents- households, enterprises, and the government.
+The delivery of the \$ 5 billion S- 400 air missile system, built by Russia, is one of the most critical defense contracts in doubt.
 ANKIT THAPAR 2127103